We all are driven by our ego to do things. But if you truly want to be happy and successful in life, you need to learn how to kill your ego.

 This is the only way to build the healthy ego.
 Because now you will actually get better at things.
 Through actively fixing your flaws, you will become a better person in real life, and not just in your mind.
 That feeds your healthy ego because you know you are good at X, Y, and Z. Because you actively took measures to fix it.

 Obviously, this will take time, but it’s the real deal.
-This will build true confidence because nobody can do shit to you.
+When you learn how to kill your ego properly, this will build true confidence because nobody can do shit to you.
 You know who you are and what you are capable of.
 No matter what anyone says.
 That is true, lived confidence.
 And where does it come from?
 Rational egoism.